 The names of standards publications and protocols are placed in [bracketed text].
 International and industry standards contain provisions, which, through reference in this text, constitute provisions of this specification.
-At the time of publication, the editions indicated were valid.
+The most recent editions of the referenced standards shall be valid unless otherwise exempted in this specification.
 These referenced standards are subject to revision, and parties to agreements based upon this specification are encouraged to investigate the possibility of applying the most recent editions of the referenced standards.
 Section 10 is a glossary of technical terms and acronyms used throughout this specification.
 The reader is encouraged to refer to the glossary for any unfamiliar terms and acronyms.